US Raffle Laws by State: Official Charitable Gaming Resources

 TL;DR

 US raffle laws by state with direct links to official charitable gaming agencies.
 Alabama, Hawaii, and Utah prohibit raffles.
+According to CharityAuctions.com platform data, more than 50,000 organizations have used CharityAuctions since 2007.
 Find permits and regulations for all 50 states and DC.
+Organizations in prohibited states can run a charity auction as an alternative.

 US Raffle Laws by State: Official Resources

 Raffle laws in the United States vary by state.
-Some states allow charitable raffles with permits; others prohibit them entirely.
-Online raffle ticket sales face additional restrictions.
-This page links directly to each state's official charitable gaming authority—Attorney General, gaming commission, or similar—so you can find permits, regulations, and application forms.
+Some states allow charitable raffles with permits.
+Others prohibit them entirely.
+According to CharityAuctions.com platform data, more than 50,000 organizations have used CharityAuctions since 2007 to run fundraising events.
+This page links directly to each state's official charitable gaming authority so you can find permits, regulations, and application forms.
+For organizations in states that prohibit raffles, a charity auction is the most effective alternative.

 This is informational only, not legal advice.
 Laws change.
 Consult your state's agency or a lawyer before running a raffle.